treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 ### Don't just follow the rules: be compassionate

 You're at a professional event.
-You should absolutely try to fun and derive as much value as you can from PyCon, but you always want to make sure you feel welcome, comfortable, and safe.
+You should absolutely try to have fun and derive as much value as you can from PyCon, but you always want to make sure you feel welcome, comfortable, and safe.
 Importantly, you should also be mindful to make sure those around you feel the same way.
 Please **be cognizant of the preferences of those around you and be respectful of their needs**.